2020 Naismith College Basketball Player of the Year Odds Tracker

-- The Naismith Player of the Year Award is college basketball’s biggest individual trophy
+- The Naismith Player of the Year Award is college basketball’s biggest individual accolade

 - Upperclassmen dominate the history of the award, even in the one-and-done era

 - Track the odds for the entirety of the 2019-20 college hoops season

 Every season, online sportsbooks routinely post odds on who will win the Naismith Player of the Year as the country’s top college basketball player.

 Here, we track the odds across all major sportsbooks and show the odds movement throughout the season.